URL Unfurl Not Working: How to Fix Link Previews on iMessage, Discord & More

 iMessage requires og:title to render a preview card.
 Without it, only the bare URL is shown.
 Without og:image, the preview renders as text-only with no thumbnail.

-iMessage works best with images of at least 300×157 px.
-For a consistent thumbnail experience on iOS, use a square or near-square image crop alongside your standard 1200×630 px og:image — iOS may crop wide images to a square thumbnail depending on the device and iOS version.
+iMessage works best with images of at least 300 × 157 px.
+For a consistent thumbnail experience on iOS, use a square or near-square image crop alongside your standard 1200 × 630 px og:image — iOS often crops wide images to a square thumbnail in the compact thread view.

 Supported formats: JPEG and PNG.
 Avoid WebP for og:image if broad iOS compatibility matters.

 iMessage's fetcher reads raw HTML.
-If your og: tags are injected by React, Vue, Angular, or any other client-side framework, iMessage will not see them.
-The tags must be present in the server-sent HTML.
+If your Open Graph tags are injected by React, Vue, Angular, or any other client-side framework, iMessage will not see them.
+The tags must be present in the server-sent HTML (SSR, SSG, or pre-rendering).

 The image URL must load with a plain GET request and return HTTP 200.
 No authentication, VPN, or redirects requiring cookies.